 (3) All composting facilities registered under this rule must comply with the following:

+(a) Comply with OAR 340-096-0170: Performance Standards;

-(a) For facilities with department Conditions of Approval for operation of the facility, comply with all conditions;
+(b) For facilities with department required Conditions of Approval for operation of the facility, comply with all conditions;

-(b) If required by the department, submit an annual report of the weight of feedstocks used for composting on a form provided by the department;
+(c) If required by the department, submit an annual report of the weight of feedstocks used for composting on a form provided by the department;

+(d) When applicable, on a monthly basis, record the volume of biogas and liquid digestate produced and tonnage of solid digestate produced;

-(c) If a composting facility discharges leachate or stormwater under a permit issued by the department, submit an annual report to the department with the sampling data required by the permit or permits;
+(e) If a composting facility discharges leachate or stormwater under a permit issued by the department, submit an annual report to the department with the sampling data required by the permit or permits;

-(d) Immediately notify the department of any violation of the facility Conditions of Approval or OAR 340-096-0070: Performance Standards;
+(f) Immediately notify the department of any violation of the facility Conditions of Approval or OAR 340-096-0070: Performance Standards;

-(e) Immediately notify the department of any significant change of status of the composting facility, including any change in the ownership or operation of the facility, the location of the composting operation, the type or volume of feedstocks used, and the composting process used by the facility;
+(g) Immediately notify the department of any significant change of status of the composting facility, including any change in the ownership or operation of the facility, the location of the composting operation, the type or volume of feedstocks used, and the composting process used by the facility;

-(f) Keep all required records.
+(h) Keep all required records.
 If required by the department, maintain records for a minimum of ten years.
 In the case of a change in ownership of the composting facility, the owner is responsible for ensuring that the records are transferred from the previous owner and maintained for the required ten years;

-(g) At the request of the department, submit any records or reports the department may require to ensure compliance with conditions of OAR chapter 340, Divisions 93, 96, and 97; and
+(i) At the request of the department, submit any records or reports the department may require to ensure compliance with conditions of OAR chapter 340, Divisions 93, 96, and 97; and

-(h) If required by the department, demonstrate financial assurance as provided in OAR 340-096-0001.
+(j) If required by the department, demonstrate financial assurance as provided in OAR 340-096-0001.
 The department may tailor the financial assurance requirements to the nature of the facility and may exempt a facility if, based on the information submitted under OAR 340-096-00700080, an Operations Plan approved under OAR 340-0096-0090, and any other information available to the department, the department determines that the facility is not likely to generate significant amounts of residual waste materials or contamination from the operation of the facility that will remain at closure; and

-(i) If required, pay the Engineering Review fee under OAR 340-097-0120(5).
+(k) If required, pay the Engineering Review fee under OAR 340-097-0120(5).

 Stat.
 Auth.: ORS 459.045, 459A.025 & 468.020